kumarlabgit/ESL-PSC/esl_unified_rs/README.md

 python3 scripts/check_cli_parity.py
 ```

-This checks that all Python CLI long options are present in `esl_unified_rs`.
+This checks that all Python CLI long options are present in `esl-psc_cli`.